 In our Indian culture, haldi or turmeric holds a special place of honour.
 It is known for its anti-inflammatory and other healing properties, because of which it has become popular as a medicine as well.
-And, one area where it holds the most importance place is when it comes to Indian traditions.
+And, one area where it holds the most important place is when it comes to Indian traditions.
 In Indian weddings, this amazing ingredient has an entire ceremony to its name.
 You guessed it right!
 We are referring to the vibrant haldi ceremony.

-According to the ancient texts, there is significance for every ritual that forms a part of the Indian wedding, including the haldi ceremony.
+According to the ancient texts, there is a significance for every ritual that forms a part of the Indian wedding, including the haldi ceremony.
 So, we decided to focus on this wonderful wedding ritual, and throw some light on its significance.

-The haldi ceremony is the one in which a paste of haldi is applied on the bride and the groom’s body before their wedding.
+The haldi ceremony is the one in which a paste of haldi is applied to the bride and the groom’s body before their wedding.
 This ceremony is held at both the bride and the groom’s place, on the morning of the wedding day.
 In a few cultures, this ceremony is also held a day before the wedding, after the mehendi ritual.
 It is known by different names in different regions, like ubtan, mandha, tel baan, etc.

 Traditionally, people make a paste using haldi and different ingredients according to their individual family customs.
 While some mix it with sandalwood powder and milk, others mix it with rose water.
 This paste is then applied on the bride and the groom’s face, neck, hands and feet, by their near and dear ones.
 This ceremony is also accompanied by traditional songs and dances at times.

-In many customs, the bride and the groom also apply a small portion of this sacred paste on their unmarried friends and siblings.
+In many customs, the bride and the groom also apply a small portion of this sacred paste to their unmarried friends and siblings.
 It is said that whoever gets touched by this paste will soon find a good looking partner.

 Most people believe that the reason for applying haldi is to ward off evil spirits from affecting the bride and the groom.
-This is why, the bride and groom are usually not allowed to leave their home after the haldi ceremony, till their wedding mahurat.
-In some traditions, they are also tied a sacred red thread or given some small amulets and other items for protection against evil eye.
+This is why, the bride and groom are usually not allowed to leave their home after the haldi ceremony, until their wedding mahurat.
+In some traditions, they are also tied to a sacred red thread or given some small amulets and other items for protection against evil eye.

 In the olden days, when cosmetic beauty treatments and parlours were not available, Indians had their own natural beauty secrets to ensure that a couple looked radiant and wonderful on their wedding day.
 Haldi is known to have properties that leave the skin fair and glowing.